It's time top stop talking about Sheffield United's character and start discussing some crucial Championbship wins

-Sheffield United: It's time to stop talking about character and start eulogising again over wins
+Sheffield United: It's time to stop talking about character and start celebrating wins again

 “Character,” the humourist Evan Esar once said, “Is what you have left when you’ve lost everything else you can lose.”